1. Home

 Portable power stations offer numerous benefits.
 Here are ways a rechargeable battery is helpful and perhaps a more fitting option than a generator and, obviously, better than no power at all.

-- Reliable backup power: You'll have electricity during a blackout.
-While one portable power station likely can't power your entire home, it can be excellent for essentials like phones, medical devices, a small refrigerator, and lights.
+• Reliable backup power: You'll have electricity during a blackout.
+While one portable power station won’t power your entire home, it can be excellent for essentials like phones, certain medical devices, a small refrigerator, and lights.

 Different people have different uses and needs for a portable power station, from preparing for an emergency to preparing for a tailgate party.
 Here are the main features to consider.

-- Inverter type: You want a pure sine wave inverter instead of a modified sine wave.
+• Inverter type: Compare pure sine wave inverters to modified sine wave inverters.
 Most modern portable power stations use a pure sine wave inverter, which provides stable, safe AC power.
 This is best for electronics, medical devices, and any device with a microprocessor.

 See how much you can save with home energy changes